 As one of the UK’s leading insurance law practices we understand your commercial needs.

-Our specialist motor insurance team is recognised for its proven track record across all types of claims handling, advising on matters ranging from fixed fee claims, small and fast track litigation, fraud and low velocity impact, large and catastrophic injury, through to subrogated recovery schemes, criminal prosecutions and police interviews, legal expense insurance schemes, credit hire and inquests.
+Our specialist motor insurance team is recognised for its proven track record across all types of claims handling, advising on matters ranging from fixed fee claims, small and fast track litigation, fraud and low velocity impact, large and catastrophic injury, through to subrogated recovery schemes, criminal prosecutions and police interviews, legal expense insurance schemes, road traffic accident claims, credit hire and inquests.

 With over 30 years’ experience, working for some of the industry's leading insurers, our approach is distinctively direct, innovative and authentic.
 Our motor claims experts work with you to underpin your claims process with a clear strategy and strong supply chain management.